 Homeowners seeking to protect their family and keep their property safe and secure are likely considering residential security systems to give them peace of mind.
 Home security systems are an invaluable home improvement, as more than two million home burglaries occur annually and homes without systems are 300 percent more likely to be targeted by thieves.
 To protect your Nashville home and the contents inside of it, here are four popular home security systems owners should consider.

 Monitored Residential Security Systems

-The most popular home alarms today are monitored security systems that connect to a call center that notifies the authorities if the alarm is triggered.
+What is the best home security system?
+The most popular home alarms today are monitored security systems which connect to a call center that notifies the authorities if the alarm is triggered.
 In the past, these systems were only operable through traditional phone lines with wiring outside that a potential burglar could cut to disable monitored systems.
 However, thanks to modern technology, monitored home security systems can be used in conjunction with smartphones and certain types of radios to prevent criminals from disabling the alerts to the monitoring center.
 Monitored systems typically cost more than others, as there are fees for the monthly monitoring costs, but it can be money well spent to keep your valuables and family secure.

 Unmonitored Home Security Systems